 - 1. Submit a completed graduate program application (www.methodistcol.edu/apply). - 2.
-Pay the non-refundable application fee. - 3.
-Submit official transcripts from all previously attended post-secondary institutions of education. - 4.
+Submit official transcripts from all previously attended post-secondary institutions of education. - 3.
 Provide two letters of recommendation.
-One personal and one academic reference. - 5.
+One personal and one academic reference. - 4.
 Provide a writing sample answering the following 3 questions limited to 2,000 characters. - a.
-What was your reason for choosing nursing as a career? - b.
+What was your reason for choosing nursing as a career?

+- b.
 Do you have any additional information that you would like us to know about you that has not been previously considered in the application? - c.
 What academic challenges have you faced and how did you overcome them?

 Complete and send all documents to the Office of Admissions admissions@methodistcol.edu.
 All required materials must be received before students will be considered for admission.
-Official transcripts should be emailed to the Office of Records Management and Registration at Registrar@methodistcol.edu.
+Official transcripts should be emailed to the Admissions Office at admissions@methodistcol.edu.